Sharing is caring!

 The evil eye is both a curse and the ubiquitous symbol used to protect against it.
 The symbol now appears in a wide variety of settings, including art, fashion, and commercial products.
 Yet its continued importance is not taken lightly by believers.
 Even non-believers can benefit from the spiritual insights offered by the mythology of the evil eye.
 People’s reasons for protecting themselves against it is rooted in ancient history.

-I became infatuated with this darling accessory during my visit and wanted to buy one for myself.
-But, I don’t believe in representing something I know nothing about, so I decided to write this post.
-To dig into the history of the evil eye and decide for myself if it’s appropriate to wear it.
+I became infatuated with this accessory during my visit and wanted to buy one for myself.
+But, I don’t believe in representing something I know nothing about.
+I wrote this post to dig into the history of the evil eye and decide for myself if it’s appropriate to wear it.

 I hope this post educates you on the history and mythological foundations of the evil eye as well as its modern uses.
 By the end, you can feel comfortable rocking the evil eye and blocking out any bad vibes.